Are you due for a CPU upgrade?

 Well, times have certainly changed.

-CPUs nowadays are regularly hitting 8+ cores and some enthusiast level CPUs have core counts of 64+!
+CPUs nowadays are regularly hitting 8+ cores, and some prosumer CPUs have core counts of up to 64!

-Most applications don’t require more than that, however, if you plan on using your CPU heavily through simulations, CPU rendering, AI work, and other CPU-heavy applications, it certainly wouldn’t hurt to have a CPU with 16+ cores.
+Even today, most applications don’t really need more than that.
+However, if you plan on using your PC for CPU-heavy work like simulations, CPU rendering, AI work, etc., it certainly wouldn’t hurt to have a CPU with 16+ cores.

 You can see if your cores are limiting you by going to the performance tab in task manager and clicking on CPU.

 See those graphs under “CPU”?
 Those represent all your cores and how much each one is being utilized.

 If you frequently see all your available cores pegged at 100%, you’re most likely limited by the number of cores on your computer.
 Here’s an example of what happens when you run a CPU render –